-There is much consideration throughout this plan for resiliency in the face of climate change.
-From the boardwalk structure with deployable flood wall panels (shown below) to oyster beds along the river floor, there are many opportunities to integrate resilient features.
-Subsurface stormwater storage strategies will be integrated into every area of the park.
-Outlets to the river can be renovated with check dams to limit back flow into the park reducing capacity for rainwater coming from the land.
+There is much consideration through out this plan for resiliency in the face of sea level rise and climate change.
+From the boardwalk structure with deployable flood wall panels to oyster beds along the river floor there are many opportunities to integrate resilient design features into the park.
+Subsurface storm water storage and drainage strategies will be integrated into every area of the park.
+Outlets to the river can be renovated with check dams to ensure rising tides do not back flow into the park system causing flooding and reducing capacity for rainwater coming from the land.